How to avoid scams

 - Hoax websites asking you to make a donation to a fake charity supporting a coronavirus cause

-The Department of Employment Affairs and Social Protection has also issued warnings about fraudulent texts telling people they are due a COVID-19 Pandemic payment and asking them to click a link.
+The Department of Social Protection has also issued warnings about fraudulent texts telling people they are due a COVID-19 Pandemic payment and asking them to click a link.

 For information on how you can protect yourself from scams - see below.